AgentXchain vs OpenAI Agents SDK

 Verify the claims

-- Read the Quickstart for the governed operator loop.
+- Read the Quickstart to see AgentXchain's governed operator loop.

-- Read the Protocol for turns, gates, objections, and constitutional human authority.
+- Read the Protocol for AgentXchain's constitutional rules behind turns, objections, and gates.